Composure Through The Salmon Take

 Setting The Fly Hook Effectively

 Now you've got the perfect situation to demonstrate to the salmon who the real owner of the fly is!
 If you've had the composure not to react to the initial contact and you're now witnessing a steady & consistent draw of fly line from your reel with the rod pointing down in the general direction of the fish then simply put the brakes on it!
 For me I'm always looking for a good slow 5 to 7 seconds of steady line draw before applying the hook point pressure.
 The most logical way to do this is by simply squeezing the reel face firmly and let the line lock up tight via the forward momentum of the salmon.
-If you do this at the correctly timed moment and feel the weight of the salmon for 2 or 3 seconds (before lifting the rod) then you don't need to be Albert Einstein to work out whether or not you've applied sufficient hook point pressure for an effective hook set!
+If you do this at the correctly timed moment and feel the weight of the salmon for 2 or 3 seconds (before ever lifting the rod) then you don't need to be Albert Einstein to work out whether or not you've applied sufficient hook point pressure for an effective hook set!

 D-U-N-S No: 22-265-4509